unimi-dse/63dea3d1/README.md

 ### Dataset

-###### The dataset contains 9 variables (Year, City, Sport, Discipline, Athlete, Country, Gender, Event, Medal); to visualise the dataframe please use the function:
+###### The dataset contains 9 variables (Year, City, Sport, Discipline, Athlete, Country, Gender, Event, Medal); to import the dataset & visualise the dataframe please use the function:

 ##### import_data()